cernat-catalin/jlox/Notes.md

 - Make Lox statically typed
   - Check function arity at compile time
   - Should not be possible to _use_ variables/functions that are not declared
+- Add tests for
+  - `scopes` (error - re declaration in local scope).
+  - error - no `return` in top level code

 ## Extra added features:
 - Make `print` a native function